ray-project/ray/doc/source/ray-core/tasks/generators.rst

 .. warning::

-  ``num_returns="dynamic"`` :ref:`generator API <dynamic_generators>` is soft deprecated from Ray 2.8 due to its :ref:`limitation <dynamic-generators-limitation>` and hard deprecated from Ray 2.9.
+``num_returns="dynamic"`` :ref:`generator API <dynamic_generators>` is soft deprecated as of Ray 2.8 due to its :ref:`limitation <dynamic-generators-limitation>`.
+It is hard deprecated as of Ray 2.9.
-  Use a :ref:`streaming generator API<generators>` instead.
+Use the :ref:`streaming generator API<generators>` instead.

-Dynamic Generators
+Dynamic generators
 ==================

-Python generators are functions that behave like an iterator, yielding one value per iteration.
+Python generators are functions that behave like iterators, yielding one value per iteration.
 Ray supports remote generators for two use cases:

 1. To reduce max heap memory usage when returning multiple values from a remote